cosismo/mqtt2sound/README.md

 It uses pygame and the paho mqtt library.

-At launch it start playing the 8 tracks simulstaniosly in sync, in an infinite loop.
+At launch it start playing the 8 tracks simultaneously in sync, in an infinite loop.
-The mqtt msessages then control the volume.
+The mqtt messages then control the volume.

 The default topic is sound/{channel 0-7} and expects a value between 0 and 1 for the volume.